jesserobbins/ji-renamer/README.md

 - [Product Requirements Document](#product-requirements-document)

 ## Overview
-`ai-renamer` is a cross-platform CLI for renaming files according to the information inside them.
+`ji-renamer` is a cross-platform CLI for renaming files according to the information inside them.
 Point the command at a folder or a single file and the tool will extract context (text, OCR frames, metadata) before asking an LLM to craft a concise filename.
 Multiple providers are supported, including Ollama, LM Studio, and OpenAI.

 > **Attribution**: This codebase began as a fork of [ozgrozer/ai-renamer](https://github.com/ozgrozer/ai-renamer) by Özgür Özer, but it has since been rewritten from the ground up and is actively maintained here.
 Please direct questions, issues, and contributions to this repository rather than the original project.